-It is beneficial to introduce certain motor developing skills from a young age to help your child gain the coordination needed to help themselves with practicing self-care.
+It is beneficial to introduce certain motor developing skills from a young age to help your child gain the coordination needed to help them find their independence.
 Here are ten of my favorite toys that facilitate learning in toddlers under two!

 For the babies – mobility, tactile, and visual stimulation

 It’s never too early to start playing with your babies!
 Babies that are given proper exposure develop faster.
 I learnt this the hard way, because I thought that the world was stimulating enough for newborns so I didn’t really start playing with my boys till they were much older.
 They were quite unresponsive but caught up quickly once we started to offer them challenging and interesting toys.